 Introduced in 2010 with the Aadhaar Bill, Aadhaar's main aim was to give every Indian citizen residing within the country an identification number.
 This scheme was thought of so that Indian citizens could better access and benefit from government services.

-Your Aadhaar card is a physical representation of a 12-digit number that is given to you by the government.
-This number acts as your identity, and is based on your demographic and biometric data.
-The Unique Identification Authority of India (UIDAI) provides all services linked to your Aadhaar card, both online and offline.
+Your Aadhaar Card is a physical representation of a 12-digit number given to you by the government.
+This number acts as your identity and is based on your demographic and biometric data.
+The Unique Identification Authority of India (UIDAI) provides all online and offline services linked to your Aadhaar card.
 In recent times, having an Aadhaar card has become increasingly important.
-You can use it to make EPF claims easily, benefit from simple e-KYC procedures and also e-verify your IT returns.
+You can use it to make EPF claims easily, benefit from simple e-KYC procedures, and e-verify your IT returns.

 If you haven't applied for an Aadhaar card already, take a look at a few reasons why you should.

 1. Proof of identity and address